-MAT exam syllabus 2026 has been announced by AIMA.
-There is no change in the syllabus from last year.
-Candidates have to prepare five subjects - Language Comprehension, Intelligence and Critical Reasoning, Data Analysis and Sufficiency, Mathematical Skills and Economic and Business Environment.
+MAT exam syllabus 2026 has been prescribed by AIMA.
+It includes, Language Comprehension, Intelligence and Critical Reasoning, Data Analysis and Sufficiency, Mathematical Skills and Economic and Business Environment.
 The topics included in MAT syllabus 2026 are common to all three MAT exam modes - IBT, PBT and CBT.

-The syllabus for MAT 2026 can be covered in three months.
-One needs to dedicate 4 to 6 hours for MAT exam syllabus coverage daily and refer to recommended books for the same.
-Those planning to appear for the MAT 2026 exam in March, must prepare the syllabus in a focussed manner, i.e. selective study but in a comprehensive manner.
+Candidates can cover the syllabus for MAT 2026 in three months if they dedicate to it quality time daily.
+Those planning to appear for the MAT 2026 exam, must prepare the syllabus in a focussed manner, i.e. selective study but in a comprehensive manner.
 Check latest MAT exam syllabus shared below.

 - MAT Syllabus for Language Comprehension